Welcome to microbe.cards

 Aerophilicity Literature-based

-Extreme environment tole… LLM-based
+Extreme environment tole… Literature-based

 Biofilm formation LLM-based